smarty/changelog/local/us-street-api.md

 ## Unreleased

+## 2.2.27 - 2019-02-22

+IMPROVEMENTS:

-- Freeform inputs containing underscores (instead of spaces) will be handled correctly.
+- Freeform inputs containing underscores (instead of spaces) will be sanitized and handled correctly.
+- Updated all internal dependencies to latest versions.

+## 2.2.26 - 2018-12-12

+BUG FIXES:

+- Wireup race condition fixed in inner verification engine.

 ## 2.2.25 - 2018-11-29